 Experience needs to be gained in the manufacture

 of elastomer membranes with added soft magnetic filler as described in Raikher et al [20].
-When suitable samples are available, it is hoped to bring these two interesting developments together to create a system for controlling the absorption of TET –based acoustic absorbers.These basic tests have shown that electromagnets could be used for manipulating the dynamics of a nonlinear absorbing membrane and could be incorporated into an active optimization strategy.
+When suitable samples are available, it is hoped to bring these two interesting developments together to create a system for controlling the absorption of TET –based acoustic absorbers.

 These hybrid absorbers will then be tested in a reverberation room and an ordinary music room with both artificial and music signals.
 The modality in a room is of course more complex, with three dimensions and multiple modal frequencies being excited in turn by non-monotonic sources such as music.